THE SECURITY BRUTALIST

 Building for the Future Archaeologist

 Every system you build today will eventually become someone else's archaeological dig site.
-The question is: what kind of ruins are you leaving behind?
+The question is what kind of ruins you are leaving behind.

 Stop making future security professionals dig through your digital ruins.
 Build security that speaks for itself.